-As a long-serving international affairs consultant, government relations professional and communications practitioner John Rosenberg possesses an in-depth knowledge of global security and international relations.
+As a long-serving Washington-based international affairs, national security, and government relations professional John Rosenberg possesses an in-depth knowledge of U.S. global relations at the highest levels.
 Exceedingly adept at bridging different cultures Rosenberg counsels foreign interests in their ever-crucial relations with the United States, in addition to representing U.S. interests abroad.

-Prominent within the African affairs community in Washington, Rosenberg has been an important architect of U.S. policy, across a broad spectrum of issues impacting the continent, including those of politics, security, development, and trade.
-In 2015 he worked as an advisor to President of Nigeria Goodluck Jonathan’s presidential campaign.
+Prominent within the African affairs community in Washington, Rosenberg has been an important architect of U.S. policy, across a broad spectrum of issues impacting the continent, including those of politics, security, sanctions lifting, development, and trade.

-For more over three decades Rosenberg has successfully interacted with the U.S. Congress in addressing such matters as the refugee crisis in the Democratic Republic of the Congo and conflict resolution in Sudan, Somalia, Rwanda, Angola, Ethiopia/Eritrea, and Liberia.
+For nearly four decades Rosenberg has favorably interacted with the U.S. Congress in addressing matters as diverse as the refugee crisis in the Democratic Republic of the Congo and conflict resolution in Sudan, Somalia, Rwanda, Angola, Ethiopia/Eritrea, and Liberia.
 Working with senior U.S. officials in Washington along with the South African diplomatic corps Rosenberg assisted in engendering a smooth transition in bilateral relations during the changeover from apartheid to democracy.
 He was also instrumental in establishing official U.S. recognition of the MPLA government in Angola.

 In addition to briefing congressional members/staff regarding developments across Africa, Rosenberg was a frequent figure on Capitol Hill delivering insights on Iraq and Afghanistan, where he served five tours in various intelligence and communications capacities.